 In connection with admitting students to doctoral education, the Faculty must ensure that they have access to high-quality supervision and support in the field of their dissertation.
 Postgraduate students are recommended to have two supervisors who have completed a doctoral degree and of whom at least one has a permanent or long-term employment contract with the Faculty of Law.
 As a rule, one supervisor can simultaneously supervise no more than 12 students who are actively completing their doctoral degree.
 The supervisor’s recommendation does not bind the doctoral programme in its decision on admission.
 If a supervisor has too many students to supervise, this may constitute grounds for rejecting an application.

-Applications are submitted using an electronic application form (open between 2-15 April 2019) which will be open during the application period.
-All applicants must submit the following documents as part of their application (points 1-5 are integrated in the electronic application form although for point 5 the supervisor's statement form needs to be submitted by the supervisors (please see the link above); points 6-9 are submitted as scanned attachments).
+Applications are submitted using an electronic application form which will be open during the application period.
+All applicants must submit the following documents as part of their application (points 1-5 are integrated in the electronic application form although for point 5 the supervisor's statement form needs to be submitted by the supervisors (please see the link above); points 6-9 are submitted as scanned attachments and per post, please see the instrcutions below).

 The required documents to be attached to the form: